LukasKnuth/bike-track/README.md

 The roadmap for the next major change in the application-backend:

-1. Update database (see to-do items in the "persistent"-package)
-2. Change TrackingService to use the new database-layout
 3. Use SharedPrefferences to allow changing between metric/foot units
 4. Add the Google Play Services license to the prefference-activity
 5. Update the TourActivity as the "start-point" for a new tour.
 (When Tracking is started: store tour date.
 When finished, find out the start/goal city-names (https://developers.google.com/maps/documentation/geocoding/#ReverseGeocoding), calculate the tour-data and store it all in the database).